 Post-marketing surveillance, which includes allcase registration surveillance, is conducted under actual treatment conditions to collect safety information unobtainable in clinical trials.
 In post-marketing surveillance, data on safety are collected from medical institutions through electronic systems.
-Information on the results obtained from analysis of this data is provided to medical institutions and announced via scientific conferences, papers and other means.
+Information on the results obtained from analysis of this data is provided 12 products RMPs prepared and carried out for thorough risk management to medical institutions and announced via scientific conferences, papers and other means.